December Term (D-Term) is an optional two-week session of academic enrichment during the break between fall and winter terms.

 In the first two weeks of December, Lawrence offers brief, intensive courses that can be taken for 3 units of credit toward a Lawrence degree.
 These are enrichment courses that are not offered during the academic year and are not required of any student.
 On-campus courses include workshops, fieldwork, or travel to sites or activities within a day’s drive of Lawrence.
 Travel courses take students to locations around the world for hands-on learning in an immersive setting.
 All offer focused, experiential learning in a small class of interested students led by a Lawrence faculty member.

 D-Term courses have separate tuition plus room and board if the course is on campus.
-On-campus courses may also charge a small course fee for travel or supplies.
-Travel courses charge a program fee for lodging, meals, museums/tours, and insurance; students are responsible for their own airfare to the course location.
-Tuition is significantly discounted to make D-Term courses affordable, so no additional financial aid is available.
+On-campus courses may also charge a small course fee for supplies or travel expenses.
+Travel courses charge a program fee for lodging, ground transportation, museums/tours, travel insurance, and most meals; students are responsible for their own airfare to and from the course site.

 D-Term courses are listed in the course schedule with a DECM prefix, and registration is through the Voyager system in the late spring or early fall.
 Students may register for one D-Term course.
 Any course that does not have five students will be canceled, and students will be given the opportunity to enroll in another course.
 Registration for D-Term courses closes at fall midterm reading period.

 Academic performance in December Term will not change a student’s academic standing, though the December term course grade will be included in a student’s grade point average, which could affect academic standing in subsequent terms.
 December Term does not count as a term of residency in meeting degree requirements.